reside-eng/lint-config/packages/eslint-config-cypress/README.md

 # @side-eng/eslint-config-cypress

-An ESLint configuration which enables lint rules for Cypress tests
+An ESLint configuration which enables lint rules for Cypress tests.

-## When Should You Use?

-If you are not using any of Side's defined ESLint rules within lint-config, then you can use this library.
-Otherwise, all the other libraries include this already so it's not needed to install manually.

 ## Installation